kenchrcum/s3-encryption-proxy/README.md

 ### Disabling Multipart Uploads

-Multipart uploads can be disabled if you prefer to enforce single-part uploads only:
+For maximum security, you can disable multipart uploads entirely:

 ```yaml
 server:
   disable_multipart_uploads: true  # Set via SERVER_DISABLE_MULTIPART_UPLOADS env var
 ```

-**When disabled:**
+**When enabled:**
-- ✅ **All uploads use single-part encryption** (simpler security model)
+- ✅ **All uploads are encrypted** (no unencrypted multipart data)
 - ❌ **Multipart uploads are rejected** with HTTP 501 Not Implemented
-- ✅ **All data remains fully encrypted**
+- ✅ **Single-part uploads work normally**
-- ⚠️ **Large files must be split** into multiple single-part objects by the client
+- ⚠️ **Large files must be split** into multiple single-part objects

-This provides a simpler security model but may impact performance for very large files.
-Since v0.4, multipart uploads are secure by default.
+This is a security vs. compatibility trade-off.
+Most S3 clients support single-part uploads for large files through automatic splitting.

 ### Encryption Details